ubclaunchpad/LP-website/README.md

 ### 🎉 Manifesto

-The [Manifesto](manifesto/) outlines what Launch Pad's mission, vision, and how we are run.
+The [Manifesto](manifesto/) outlines Launch Pad's mission, vision, and how we are run.

 ### 🧗 Resources